Skip to Content

 Information for lawyers who practise foreign law in Australia, or practise Australian law overseas

-You are classified as a ‘foreign lawyer’, which is a person who is registered and entitled to engage in legal practice in a foreign country and who practises the law of that foreign country in Australia.
-To practise as a foreign lawyer in Victoria, you must apply to be registered.
-You should apply for a foreign registration certificate.
+You are classified as a ‘foreign lawyer’, which is a person who is registered and entitled to engage in legal practice in a foreign country.
+To practise the foreign law for that country in Victoria, you must submit an application for grant or renewal of registration as a foreign lawyer to us using the Lawyer enquiry form and selecting 'Registration - Foreign' as the category.

 • the appropriate registration fee